Our Collaborations in Health Research

 OCHRe Convocation | Keynote Speakers Announced

-We are delighted to welcome four incredible women who will be sharing their insights and bringing invaluable perspectives to First Nations research
+We were delighted to welcome four incredible women who shared their insights and bringing invaluable perspectives to First Nations research

 Prof. Papaarangi Reid – Tumuaki - Deputy Dean Māori, Head of Department,